Amy Klobuchar Says She Will ‘Use Humor’ To Defeat Trump

-Democratic presidential candidate Amy Klobuchar said in an interview aired Saturday that she will “use humor” to defeat Donald Trump, The Hill reports.
+Democratic presidential candidate Amy Klobuchar said in an interview that aired on Saturday that she will use humor to defeat Donald Trump, The Hill reports.

 Klobuchar recalled how she was mocked and ridiculed by President Donald Trump for her campaign announcement.
 The announcement took place amid a snowstorm, which prompted President Trump to mock the Democratic presidential candidate — and her belief in climate science — via Twitter.